hyperledger-archives/grid/docs/source/transaction_family_specifications/grid_track_and_trace_family_specification.rst

   - The first 4 characters of the hash of its ``timestamp``.

 - Record: the first 62 characters of the hash of its identifier.
-- Record Type: the first 62 characters of the hash of the name of the type.

 For example, if ``fish-456`` is a Record with a ``temperature`` Property and a ``current_page`` of 28, the address for that